Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/introduction-to-assessments/_index.md

 But there are a few things to keep in mind:

-1. we are doing this to help you.
-If you get fired from your first job we would be sad;
+1. We are doing this to help you.
+If you get fired from your first job we would be sad.
-2. the person who is testing you wants you to succeed and if you stumble they will do their best to help you do better in the next test.
+2. The person who is testing you wants you to succeed.
+If you stumble they will do their best to help you do better in the next test.

 It is also worth understanding that coding of any sort can be a high-stress job.
 Let me tell you a story: